scalameta/metals-sublime/README.md

 In order to install the latest snapshot of metals you can explicitly set the snapshot version for `server_version`.
 Alternatively, you can also just default to the latest snapshot by setting `server_version` to `latest-snapshot`.
 The same can be done for the latest stable release by setting the value to `latest-stable`, If no version is set, it defaults to the latest stable release as well.

-These new release check in done each time sublime text is started.
+The new release check in done each time sublime text is started.

 ### Workplace Diagnostic